Skip to main content

 1. Creates shared accountability

-Each milestone and task has a clear owner — either someone on your team or on the buyer’s side.
-Everyone knows exactly what they are responsible for and when it’s due.
+Each task within the Mutual Action Plan has a clear owner - either someone on your team or on the buyer's side.
+Everyone knows exactly what they are responsible for and when it's due.

 2. Makes the buying process transparent